LAK-Hackathon/LAK17Hackathon/README.md

 ## Using Issues and Projects
 We will be using the "Issues" tracker to gather ideas for challenges to work on during the hackathon.
 Use the label "challenge".

 Once working groups have formed, please use the "Projects" feature to brainstorm ideas about dealing with the challenge, and to organise priorities for action during the Hackathon.
+You will need a GitHub login which has been added to the Participants team (talk to the organisers).

 ## Structure of the Repository
 * slides/ - copies of slide decks used in the introductory part of the Hackathon.